GlucoFit/Glucofit-Model_Image_Classification/README.md

 # Food Image Classification using Transfer Learning

 This repository contains a transfer learning-based image classification project for recognizing various food items from the Food-101 dataset.
-We employed ResNet50, DenseNet121, and EfficientNetB7 architectures, with ResNet50 showing the highest accuracy among them, achieving 80% accuracy.
+We employed ResNet50, DenseNet121, and EfficientNetB7 architectures, with EfficientNet showing the highest accuracy among them, achieving 80% for accuracy and val_accuracy.

 ## Table of Contents